joseeden/All-Things-DevOps/pages/030-Security/004-Security-Controls.md

 ### Administrative Controls

-Also known as "managerial controls", Administrative controls refers to directives, guidelines, or advisories for organization members.
+Also known as **managerial controls**, administrative controls refers to directives, guidelines, or advisories for organization members.

 - **Purpose**
   - Establish frameworks, constraints, and standards for human behavior.